WordPress/gutenberg/docs/contributors/getting-started.md

 [Prettier](https://prettier.io/) is a tool that allows you to define an opinionated format, and automate fixing the code to match that format.
 Prettier and ESlint are similar, Prettier is more about formatting and style, while ESlint is for detecting coding errors.

 To use Prettier with Visual Studio Code, you should install the [Prettier - Code formatter extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
-You can then configure it to be the default formatter and to automatically fix issues on save, by adding the following to your settings. __**Note**: depending on where you are viewing htis document, the brackets may show as double, the proper format is just a single bracket.__
+You can then configure it to be the default formatter and to automatically fix issues on save, by adding the following to your settings. __**Note**: depending on where you are viewing this document, the brackets may show as double, the proper format is just a single bracket.__

 ```json
 "[[javascript]]": {